Malwarebytes Endpoint Protection

 Configure the VM

-In Integration steps you configure your VM to receive data from Endpoint Protection.
+In Integration setup steps you configure your VM as an appliance to receive data from Endpoint Protection.
 You can use an existing VM, or create a new one.

 To configure the VM, do as follows:

 - Add a name and description for the new integration.

 Enter a name and description for the appliance.

 If you've already set up a Sophos appliance, you can choose it from a list.